Phone: 04-8249234

 - Associations between family communication characteristics and children's prosocial and antisocial behavior

-Other research projects (e.g., spousal relationship characteristics and mental health during the transition to retirement; characteristics of family communication and relational dynamics and their association with members' mental health [i.e., symptoms of depression, anxiety, and suicidal ideation]) are in different stages of preparation.
+Other research projects (e.g., couple relationship characteristics and mental health during the transition to retirement; characteristics of family communication and relational dynamics and their association with members' mental health [i.e., symptoms of depression, anxiety, and suicidal ideation]) are in different stages of preparation.

 Dr. Estlein also serves at the Center for Research and Study of the Family's academic board of directors where he currently works with his colleagues on several research projects that explore the effects of the COVID-19 pandemic on couple and family dynamics.